Panama Temporary Residency – Your First Step to Living in Panama

 Who Can Apply for Temporary Residency?

-Panama’s immigration law allows several categories of applicants:
+Panama’s immigration law recognizes several categories of applicants who may qualify for temporary residency, including:

-• Professionals with valid job offers or special permits
+• Professionals with valid job offers or special work permits

 • Dependents and spouses of Panamanian citizens or residents

-If you fit into one of these groups, you can begin the process with guidance from experienced advisors like us.
+If you fall within one of these categories, you can begin the process with the guidance of our experienced legal advisors, who will assist you through every step of your residency application.

 Panama Temporary Resident Visa Requirements

-Before submitting your application, you must meet the all requirements for temporary residency Panama:
+Before submitting your application, you must meet the general requirements for temporary residency in Panama.
+Although specific requirements may vary depending on the visa category, the following documents are generally required:

 • A passport valid for at least six months